subdavis/selfhosted/README.md

 ## Home network prep

 You need to make sure that ports 80 and/or 443 are port-forwarded through your router to whatever host this will be on.
 I also recommend setting your server to be assigned a static private IP by your router.
 You can usually do this by interface MAC address.  `ifconfig` will list your interfaces.
 Refer to the [docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) docs for further network setup related to that service.

-## Installation

-* Clone this repo in `/etc/systemd/system`
-* For any overrides, like `torrent.service.d`, copy the template to a new `override.conf` file with the correct values.
-* Create a symlink: `ln -s /etc/systemd/system/profile.env /etc/profile.env`, and edit `profile.env` for your needs.
-* If you're using Lambda Dynamic DNS, go complete that section below!
-* Reload systemd: `systemctl daemon-reload`.
-This must be run ANY TIME any of your `.service` or `.conf` files change.
-* Enable all the services: `systemctl enable <name>.service`

 ## Dynamic DNS (recommended)